 The Authority is a defendant in various lawsuits and proceedings arising in the normal course of business.
-At September 30, 2020, the Authority's accrued liabilities for estimated settlements of various litigation was approximately \$1.9 million.

-While the outcome of the lawsuits and proceedings cannot be predicted with certainty and could adversely affect the Authority's financial statements, it is the opinion of management, after consulting with its legal counsel, that except for the claims for which accruals have been established as noted above, the ultimate disposition of such suits and proceedings will not have a material adverse effect on the Authority's financial statements at this time, and therefore, except as disclosed above, no provision has been recorded for litigation and claims in the financial statements.
+While the outcome of the lawsuits and proceedings cannot be predicted with certainty and could adversely affect the Authority's financial statements, it is the opinion of management, after consulting with its legal counsel, that the ultimate disposition of such suits and proceedings will not have a material adverse effect on the Authority's financial statements at this time, and therefore, no provision has been recorded for litigation and claims in the financial statements.

-49. Pursuant to the Merchant Marine Act of 1936 and Guam Public Law 110-417 Section 3512, the Port Authority of Guam entered into a Memorandum of Agreement with the Maritime Administration (MARAD), as the lead federal agency to implement and administer the Port of Guam Improvement Enterprise Program in accordance with the Port Master Plan Update 2007.
+50. Pursuant to the Merchant Marine Act of 1936 and Guam Public Law 110-417 Section 3512, the Port Authority of Guam entered into a Memorandum of Agreement with the Maritime Administration (MARAD), as the lead federal agency to implement and administer the Port of Guam Improvement Enterprise Program in accordance with the Port Master Plan Update 2007.
 Projects involved the facilitation of the modernization, expansion and transformation of the Jose D. Leon Guerrero Commercial Port.
 A dashboard project expenditure summary was provided to the Authority by MARAD and was used as the basis for recording of capital assets.
-The Authority did not receive any funds under the program and no funds were passed through to the Authority, no procurement activities under the program were performed, and no payments to vendors with program funds were processed and reviewed by the Authority.
+The Authority did not receive any funds under the program and no funds were passed through to the Authority, no procurement activities under the program were performed, and no payments to vendors with program funds were processed and reviewed by the Authority during fiscal year 2021.

-- 50. The Authority has assessed that it owes an estimated \$54,000 of merit bonuses to inactive and retired employees as required by Public Law 21-59 as of September 30, 2020. - 51.
+- 51. The Authority has assessed that it owes an estimated \$54,000 of merit bonuses to inactive and retired employees as required by Public Law 21-59 as of September 30, 2021. - 52.
 The Authority has obligated, expended, received, and used public funds of the Government of Guam and Federal Government in accordance with the purpose for which such funds have been appropriated or otherwise authorized by local, state, or federal law.
-Such obligation, expenditure, receipt, or use of public funds was in accordance with any limitations, conditions, or mandatory directions imposed by local, state, or federal law. - 52.
-Money or similar assets handled by the Authority on behalf of the Government of Guam or Federal Government have been properly and legally administered, and the accounting and record keeping related thereto is proper, accurate, and in accordance with law. - 53.
-No evidence of fraud, possible irregularities, or dishonesty in fiscal operations of programs administered by the Authority has been discovered. - 54.
-The Authority determined that the COVID-19 may negatively impact its business, results of operations and net position.
-However, due to uncertainty surrounding the duration of the state of emergency, the Authority is unable to reasonably estimate its ultimate financial impact.
-The Authority is capturing all COVID-19 related expenses and has every plan to secure reimbursement, if at all possible. - 55.
-Other than those described in Note 11, no events have occurred after September 30, 2020, but before March 31, 2021, the date the financial statements are available to be issued that require consideration as adjustments to or disclosures in the financial statements.
+Such obligation, expenditure, receipt, or use of public funds was in accordance with any limitations, conditions, or mandatory directions imposed by local, state, or federal law. - 53.
+Money or similar assets handled by the Authority on behalf of the Government of Guam or Federal Government have been properly and legally administered, and the accounting and record keeping related thereto is proper, accurate, and in accordance with law. - 54.
+No evidence of fraud, possible irregularities, or dishonesty in fiscal operations of programs administered by the Authority has been discovered. - 55.
+During the year ended September 30, 2021, the Authority determined that it had not capitalized interest on construction work-in-progress in accordance with GASB Statement 62 for the year ended September 30, 2020.
+As a result, the 2020 financial statements have been restated to correct this error. - 56.
+The Authority's operations have been affected by the ongoing outbreak of the coronavirus disease.
+As a result of the spread of the COVID-19 coronavirus, governments worldwide implemented actions to restrict travel and economic activities.
+The ultimate disruption which may be caused by the outbreak is uncertain, therefore, the actual impact on the Authority's business, results of operations, and financial position for fiscal year 2022 and beyond is currently not determinable. - 57.
+No events have occurred after September 30, 2021 but before April 21, 2022, the date the financial statements were available to be issued that require consideration as adjustments to or disclosures in the Authority's financial statements.